panther-labs/panther-classic-converter/README.md

 The converted rule serves as a good baseline and maintains existing functionality.

-It is recommended that the generated filter be replaced with a composable list of filters to better take advantage of the benefits of composable detections.
+It is recommended that the generated filter be replaced with a composable list of filters to take advantage of the benefits of composable detections.

 ## Installation
 ```